 In 2011 I nominated Michelle Elvy for Best ezine/magazine editor in the Preditors & Editors Readers’ Poll.
 Elvy has published several of my stories in various literary ezines, and her editorial comments have helped to shape all of these stories into clearer, more balanced pieces.
 Elvy’s passion for the written word and her support for emerging writers are rare gifts to the writing community.

-Teri S. O’Type (A Satire) and editor at Smokelong Quarterly (Munich)
+–Christopher Allen, editor at Smokelong Quarterly (Munich)

 I engaged Michelle Elvy to edit my manuscript from its first draft through to completion.
 She was professional and generous with her time.
 Michelle’s editing was pro-active.
 She corrected errors, both obvious and unwitting, but also suggested improvements to plot, character, style and tone – all of which improved the story.
 Thanks to Michelle’s skill, my manuscript advanced quickly from an untidy brain-dump to a well-crafted and readable work, ready to present to publishers.
 Some editors make a writer work sentences to the point of pointless exhaustion; Michelle purposefully coaxes words into a better story.
 I have found her input to be invaluable.